 We believe that the national scheme stands out as the best option for all eligible bodies, offering excellent value for money and assuring the independence of the auditor appointment.

 The company is staffed by a team with significant experience of working within the context of the Regulations to appoint auditors, manage contracts with audit firms, and set and determine audit fees.
 All of these roles are undertaken with a detailed, ongoing, and up-to-date understanding of the distinctive context of a highly regulated service and profession which is subject to dynamic pressures for change.

 We plan to run the scheme in a way that will save time and resources for local bodies – time and resources which can be deployed to address other pressing priorities.

 By joining the scheme, bodies can:

 - avoid the necessity to establish an independent auditor panel (detailed requirements specified by the Local Audit & Accountability Act, 2014);

 - avoid the need to manage their own auditor procurement;

 - benefit from PSAA undertaking a robust process to validate fee variation proposals; and

 - assuming a high level of participation, be able to support market sustainability and encourage realistic prices in a challenging market.

-If you have a specific enquiry about the options for the procurement and appointment of auditors from 2023/24, please contact us at [email protected].
+If you have a specific enquiry about the appointment of auditors from 2023/24, please contact us at email@example.com.